swiftlang/swift-evolution/proposals/nnnn-actor-isolation-control.md

 ### Protocol conformances

-The actors proposal describes the rule that an actor-isolated function cannot satisfy a protocol requirement that is not also actor-isolated or asynchronous, because doing so would allow synchronous access to mutable actor state.
-However, non-isolated functions don't have access to mutable actor state, so they are free to satisfy synchronous protocol requirements of any kind.
+The actors proposal describes the rule that an actor-isolated function cannot satisfy a protocol requirement that is neither actor-isolated nor asynchronous, because doing so would allow synchronous access to actor state.
+However, non-isolated functions don't have access to actor state, so they are free to satisfy synchronous protocol requirements of any kind.
 For example, we can make `BankAccount` conform to `Hashable` by basing the hashing on the account number:

 ```swift
 extension BankAccount: Hashable {